OpenBB-finance/OpenBB/website/content/terminal/quickstart/installation.md

 ---
 Sidebar_position: 2
 title: Installation
-description: The OpenBB Terminal can be directly installed on a Mac or Windows machine with the installer packages linked in the tabs below.
-While no installer package for Linux is currently available, it can be installed from the command line in a virtual Python environment.
-Having trouble?
-Reach us on [Discord](https://openbb.co/discord) or visit our [contact page](https://openbb.co/contact).
+description: The OpenBB Terminal can be directly installed on a Mac or Windows machine via the installer packages below.
+While not available for Linux is currently available, it can be installed from the command line in a virtual Python environment.
 keywords:
   [
     installation,